-Deploying change management across an organization is not a simple undertaking.
-It does not occur as a single announcement or decree by senior leaders.
-And it does not occur by simply training people about how to manage change.
-When you build organizational competencies in change management, you are fundamentally changing how the organization handles change.
+Building organizational change competency does not occur as a single announcement or leadership decree.
+And it doesn't occur by simply training people on how to manage change.
+When you build this competency, you're fundamentally changing how your organization handles change.

-As you think about change management deployment as a project, there are steps for vision, strategy and implementation that guide the project.
-In the vision stage, the team taking on change management competency building defines the future state - what will it look like when the organization becomes competent at managing change, and assess the current state - evaluating the levers and risks facing the deployment effort.
-Through the strategy and implementation phases, options are evaluated and decisions are made on how to structure and sequence the deployment effort.
-This work culminates in a project plan, just like any other project that impacts the organization.
+The enterprise change management (ECM) deployment process takes place in three stages: vision, strategy and implementation.
+During the vision stage, the team charged with building change management competency defines the future state—or what the organization will look will it look like when it becomes competent at managing change.
+That team also assesses the current state by evaluating the levers and risks involved in the deployment effort.
+Next, the team leverages the strategy and implementation phases to evaluate options and make decisions about how to structure and sequence the deployment effort.
+This work culminates in a project plan.

 Are you treating change management deployment as a project?

-Not only should change management competency building be viewed as a project, it must also be viewed as a change to how people work.
+Building change management competency should also be viewed as a change to how people work.
 When you ask senior leaders to begin taking on the role of sponsor, they must change how they do their jobs.
-When you ask project teams to begin applying change management processes and integrating "people side" activities into their project plans, they must change how they do their jobs.
-When you ask front-line managers and supervisors to become effective coaches of their direct reports in times of change, they must change how they do their jobs.
-Applying change management impacts the day-to-day work of many people in the organization, and you need to take this change into consideration.
+When you ask project teams to apply change management processes and integrate people- side activities into their project plans, they must change how they do their jobs.
+When you ask front-line managers and supervisors to become effective coaches of their direct reports during times of change, they must change how they do their jobs.

-To say it another way, it takes change management to deploy change management.
+Said another way, it takes change management to deploy change management.
 Consider "applying change management" as a change you are trying to bring about.
-This effort will require both organizational change management - a structured approach and set of tools (like a communications plan, sponsor roadmap, coaching plan, training plan and resistance management plan) - and individual change management.
+This effort will require both organizational change management and its structured approach and set of tools (Communications Plan, Sponsor Roadmap, Coaching Plan, Training Plan, and Resistance Management Plan), as well as individual change management.

-Prosci's ADKAR® Model describes five key building blocks of any successful change - Awareness, Desire, Knowledge, Ability and Reinforcement.
-In the change management competency building context, this would translate as:
+The Prosci ADKAR Model describes five key building blocks of any successful change: awareness, desire, knowledge, ability and reinforcement.
+In the context of building organizational change competency, this translates as:

-Be careful - many change management practitioners have made the mistake of ignoring change management when they work to deploy it.
-When you take on the challenge of building change management competency in the organization, you must utilize change management to improve the speed of adoption, utilization and proficiency of applying change management.
+Many practitioners make the mistake of ignoring change management when they work to deploy change management.
+When you work to build change competency across the organization, you must utilize change management to improve speed of adoption, utilization, and proficiency of applying change management.

 Are you managing the people side of change management deployment?

-Building an organizational competency to manage change does not occur by simply training some people.
-It does not happen simply by weaving change management activities into a project lifecycle.
-To be successful, a holistic and structured approach much be used.
-Prosci's research indicates five strategic areas that must be leveraged to build the organizational change management competency.
-The image below shows Prosci's ECM Strategy Map:
+Building your organizational competency to manage change does not occur by simply training some people.
+It doesn't happen by weaving change management activities into a project lifecycle.
+To be successful, you need a holistic and structured approach.
+Prosci research identifies five strategic areas to leverage when building organizational change competency: leadership, project, skill, structure and process.

-Specific tactics need to be developed in each of the five areas shown in the strategy map.
-There must be effective leadership in place driving the change management deployment efforts.
-Decisions must be made on how to attach change management to projects in the organization.
-People will need to build new skills - "managing change" is a new and emerging competency and you must help people in the organization build that competency.
-Change management needs an "organizational footprint" - a structure to support change management application by people throughout the organization.
-Finally, business processes that already exist in the organization should be adapted to incorporate change management - including performance management processes and project launch processes.
+Each of the five areas represents specific tactics your organization must develop.
+Effective leadership must drive the change management deployment efforts.
+Teams must determine which projects need change management and how to integrate it.
+People need to build new skills because managing change is a new competency to them.
+You must help people in the organization build that competency.
+Change management needs an organizational footprint or structure upon which people will apply change management throughout the organization.
+And you must adapt existing organizational business processes to incorporate change management, including performance management and project launch processes.

-Is your approach to deploying change management holistic and structured?
+Is your approach to deploy change management holistic and structured?

 Someone has to do the work described above.
-A team needs to be in place to manage the project of "deploying change management" - to build out the change management plans necessary to manage the people side of this change and to develop the specific tactics that will ultimately bring change management to life in the organization.
+You must put a team in place to manage the project of deploying change management.
+This team builds out the change management plans necessary to manage the people side of this change and develop specific tactics that ultimately bring change management to life in the organization.

-Effective teams are representative of the organization and how changes occur in the organization.
-It is not adequate to simply have a small team of specialists in one functional area.
-Prosci's research shows that change management should have a presence in Human Resources, the Project Management Office and in business functions or units that cause change (such as IT or a Process Improvement group).
-The lines of business should also be involved, as managers and supervisors throughout the organization will also be impacted.
-The team that is deciding how to roll out change management should also have representation from these different groups so the set of tactics developed are applicable.
+Effective teams reflect the organization and how changes occur there.
+It's not enough to have a small team of specialists in one functional area.
+Prosci research shows that change management needs a presence in HR, the project management office, and in business functions or units that initiate change, such as IT or a process improvement group.
+Lines of business should also be represented because change impacts managers and supervisors throughout the organization.
+The team that decides how to roll out change management should represent all of these groups, so they can align tactics that apply to all of them.

 Do you have a representative team leading change management deployment?

-Although sponsorship is the last in our five tips, it is certainly number one in terms of impact on success.
-Building the organizational competency - becoming flexible and durable as an organization—requires considerable work and causes considerable change.
-It impacts how projects are conceived and launched.
+Although sponsorship is the last our five tips, research consistently shows it's number one in terms of impact on success.
+Building organizational change competency—becoming change-ready and change-agile as an organization—requires considerable work and causes considerable change.
+It impacts how you conceive and launch projects.
 It impacts how project teams move forward in their work.
 It impacts how senior leaders, middle managers, front-line supervisors and employees see themselves in relation to change and how they behave.
-With this size of enterprise-wide effort impacting nearly the entire employee base, sponsorship must be effective, active, engaged and well-positioned.
+With this size and scope of enterprise-wide effort impacting much of the employee base, sponsorship must be effective, active, engaged and well-positioned.

 Do you have the sponsorship necessary to deploy an organization-wide change?